Pierre-Lannoy/wp-apcu-manager/README.md

 See [WordPress directory page](https://wordpress.org/plugins/apcu-manager/) or [official website](https://perfops.one/apcu-manager).

 __APCu Manager__ works on dedicated or shared servers.
-It is compatible with all plugins using APCu, like PerfOps.One suite or W3 Total Cache.
+It is compatible with all plugins using APCu, like PerfOps One suite or W3 Total Cache.
 Its main management features are:

 * individual object deletion;
 * full cache clearing.

+> ⚠️ __APCu Manager__ doesn't work on PHP clustered environments!

 __APCu Manager__ is also a full featured analytics reporting tool that analyzes all APCu operations on your site.
 It can report: